 Are you looking to invest in a risk free 1 year CD?
-Rates were on the rise in 2018 when the Fed finally raised rates, came down in 2019 and 2020 due to Fed rate cuts and COVID19, but are now rising again in 2022.
+2023 is a great time to invest in CDs again.
+Rates were on the rise in 2018 when the Fed finally raised rates.
+Then, they came down in 2019 and 2020 due to Fed rate cuts and COVID19.
+And rates rose again in 2022 and 2023.

 What Exactly Is A CD Again?

 Before diving into our analysis of which bank has the best 1 year CD rates, here's a quick recap on CDs in case you're unfamiliar with them or need a refresher.